openshift/openshift-pep/openshift-pep-009-logging.md

 Abstract
 --------
 Standardize conventions for logging in OpenShift to make it easier for users and system administrators to access logs in a consistent manner.
 Begin to provide support for external aggregation of log messages.
-Provide a means to perform log rotation for OpenShift environments that write log files to disk.

 Motivation
 ----------